Arunabhagit/Analyse-Growth-and-Insights-of-Telangana-Tourism/README.md

 **February** and **June** are peak months for tourism, averaging 170.4K visitors.
 However, **December** sees lower footfall, despite being a prime tourist season in other states.
 To boost December tourism, the government should launch strategic initiatives, events, and promotions, investing in attractions that draw visitors

 **Hyderabad** ranks as the top district for tourism, drawing 85 million visitors.
-Notably, foreign tourist numbers are rising annually by 1.43%.
+Notably, foreign tourist numbers are rising annually by **1.43%**.
 To capitalize on this growth, the government should invest in high-quality hotels and restaurants to enhance the visitor experience and attract even more international travelers.

+The districts of **Rajanna Sircilla**, **Warangal (Urban)**, and **Yadadri Bhuvanagiri** are witnessing rapid growth in domestic tourism, driven by their rich heritage of Hindu temples.
+To further boost tourism, the government should intensify promotion of these destinations, especially during festive seasons, by organizing cultural events and targeted advertising to attract more domestic travelers.

+Tourist spots in districts with poor infrastructure and lack of cleanliness must be identified and prioritized for improvement.
+The government should invest in rebuilding and maintaining these areas to enhance their appeal.
+Upgrading facilities and ensuring hygiene will significantly boost visitor interest and promote sustainable tourism growth across these regions.

+Conduct monthly surveys targeting tourists to gather feedback on infrastructure and overall experience.
+Analyze a representative sample from these surveys to assess progress and identify areas needing improvement.
+Based on data-driven insights, the government can allocate an appropriate budget to enhance infrastructure and elevate the quality of tourist destinations.